Arogayasala: Architecture and Construction

 The Khmer hospitals appear across a great expanse of Jayavarman VII's territory and mostly near main settlements.
 Archaeological remains show that Arogayasala had a consistent structural composition.
 Inscriptional evidence from the Ta Prohm inscription (1186 CE) attests to 102 Arogayasala across Jayavarman VII's territory during his reign.
 Evidence found in the Surin Province determined that each Arogayasala contains both a medical facility and a Suttalaya (stone structure) enshrined with the Bhaiṣajya-guru-vaiḍūrya-prabhā, the medicinal Buddha.
 This religious aspect is also presented in architecturally standard forms, with three main images appearing on the main Prasat (temple); with Bhaisajayaguru-Vaidurya-Prabha in the centre and Surya-Vairocana and Candra-Vairocana on either side.
+The same three deities are invoked at the opening of every hospital inscription of Jayavarman VII's reign.
+The Preah Khan stele of 1191 names them at its own ārogyāyatana, and uses the word in the singular, so that temple had a single hospital.
+Thomas Maxwell reads the hospital building itself as wooden, the stone being reserved for the shrine that held the deities and the foundation stele.
 Ritual worship in the temple aspect would have been conducted through offerings and sacrifices aligning with Buddhist traditions.
 Arogayasala remains also suggest that the hospitals had rectangular ponds with steps to their northeast.
 Given the importance of water to the Angkorian culture, these were likely filled with water and possibly involved in rituals.
 The hospital temples also possess pedestals with three holes, presumably to hold a Buddha and possibly Avalokitesvara and Prajnaparamita on the sides, both symbols of compassion, a central value in the Buddhist religion.